danielbodnar/awesome-stars/README.md

 - [microweber/microweber](https://github.com/microweber/microweber) - Drag and Drop Website Builder and CMS with E-commerce
 - [letterpad/letterpad](https://github.com/letterpad/letterpad) - A publishing platform for creative people.
 Discover a world of possibilities for your writing and creativity on Letterpad, the premier blogging platform for creative expression.
 - [tenseijs/tensei](https://github.com/tenseijs/tensei) - 🚀 Content management and distribution with a touch of elegance.
-- [typemill/typemill](https://github.com/typemill/typemill) - TYPEMILL is a simple and lightweight Flat-File-CMS for authors and publishers.
 - [moonwalker/artemis](https://github.com/moonwalker/artemis) - Git-based headless CMS frontend.
 - [levaintech/contented](https://github.com/levaintech/contented) - Contented is a Markdown-based authoring workflow & processor that encourage developer authoring within its contextual Git repository.
 - [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
 No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.